 VeCS is a promising innovation that increases the routing density of a board tremendously.
 Designers can place a larger number of tracks between BGA pads using VeCS architecture than they can using microvias or ELIC alone.
 Therefore, VeCS allows designers to reduce their dependence on multiple interior signal layers when routing HDI boards.

-Advantages of VeCS
+Significance of VeCS

 However, the advantages of the VeCS technology becomes more prominent as the BGA pitch goes below 1 mm, and its size increases above 100 I/Os.
 Even when the BGA pitch goes below 0.5 mm, manufacturers can continue to use conventional manufacturing equipment and materials if they use the VeCS technology.

 By increasing the routing channel width, VeCS technology helps designers lower the layer count of most large BGA PCBs.
-In addition, with VeCS, the designer can place all components in the same position on the topside of the PCB as earlier, use the same materials as with the previous PCBs, while lowering PCB costs and improving the signal integrity performance.
+In addition, with VeCS, the designer can place all components in the same position on the topside of the PCB as earlier, use the same materials as with the previous PCBs.
+While lowering PCB costs and improving the signal integrity performance.

 Also Read: Integrity of the Signal in HDI Circuits